 What are frets, and when should I have them replaced?

 Frets are metal strips (usually nickel alloy) embedded along the fretboard (also called fingerboard) and located at exact points that divide the scale length in accordance with a specific mathematical formula.
-When a player presses a string against a fret it shortens the vibrating length of the string, thus […]
+When a player presses a string against a fret it shortens the vibrating length of the string, thus changing the pitch or note that […]

 Playing the songs you’ve heard over and over